awsdocs/amazon-emr-release-guide/doc_source/emr-presto-considerations.md

 ## Default Port for Presto Web Interface<a name="emr-presto-default-web-port"></a>

-By default, Amazon EMR configures the Presto web interface on the Presto coordinator to use port 8889\.
-You can change this using the `presto-config` configuration classification to set the `http-server.http.port` property\.
-For more information, see [Config Properties](https://prestodb.io/docs/current/installation/deployment.html#config-properties) in the Deploying Presto section of Presto Documentation\.
+By default, Amazon EMR configures the Presto web interface on the Presto coordinator to use port 8889 \(for PrestoDB and PrestoSQL\)\.
+You can change the port by using the `presto-config` configuration classification to set the `http-server.http.port` property\.
+For more information, see [Config Properties](https://prestodb.io/docs/current/installation/deployment.html#config-properties) in the *Deploying Presto* section of Presto Documentation\.

 ## Issue with Hive Bucket Execution in Some Releases<a name="emr-presto-bucket-execution"></a>